 Our Task entails a duty of constant development and self-improvement.

 Creeds, for instance, need to evolve.
 No creed is permanently valid.
-A creed which in its original milieu tends to support godliness may, in a milieu with a different dialect (whether developed from the original one or collateral to it), support wickedness.
+A creed which in its original culture tends to support goodness, if transplanted to a different culture (whether developed from the original one or collateral to it), may support wickedness.
 To cling to what once was helpful until its practical meaning has worn away to nothing under the perennial flow of changing mental environments is to guard the oyster instead of the pearl.
 A once-satisfactory creed that has lost its content needs to evolve.
 This may involve a fuller statement of what was previously a clear statement but which is now ambiguous.
-All things being equal it is good that a creed, like anything else, be succinct.
-But brevity may invite confusion.
+All things being equal it is good that a creed be short, but keeping it too short may risk confusion.

 But the Task can only be carried out by the collaboration of selves as a whole, so our task is to collaborate in developing the world, enriching all our lives in all possible ways.
 This common task constitutes humanity in the sense of the moral unity or brotherhood of all selves.

 Life itself rejects this doctrine, and nobody really believes it.
-For a longer reply, click here.
+Here is a longer reply.